Karol-Kowalski/learn-redux/readme.md

 # Learn Redux

+This project is inspsired by WesBos [redux project](https://wesbos.com/).
 A simple React + Redux implementation.
 This will be turned into a free video series once the app is totally fleshed out.

 ## Running